Combat of the Côa: Order of battle

-French Offensive
+French offensive

 Craufurd committed a serious tactical error by choosing to fight with an unfordable river at his back while badly outnumbered.
-As such, in the early hours of 24 July, after a night of torrential rain, Ney sent forth Ferey and Loison's divisions to engage the allies.
+As such, in the early hours of 24 July, after a night of torrential rain, Ney sent forth Ferey and Loison's division to engage the allies.

 A company of the 95th Rifles came under fire from French artillery as they moved in to attack.
 French voltigeurs of the 32nd then came up and took the fight to the bayonet, and the heavily outnumbered British broke and fled.
 The guns of Almeida opened fire on the 95th Rifles, mistaking them for French because of their dark uniforms.
 They then fell under attack by the French 3rd Hussars, supported by two companies of dragoons.

 British troops of the 43rd came to assist them.
 Though fierce fighting broke out, the French advance was halted.

 Despite orders from Wellington to fall back across the river Côa, Craufurd decided to hold his ground as more French arrived and began to deploy in formation.

 The 15th Chasseurs a Cheval then charged to the south to outflank the British 52nd Light Infantry, while Ferey's French brigade attacked the British positioned near a windmill positioned at the British right, advancing through rough-terrain while Almeida's guns were firing upon them.
 The French infantry charged the British with fixed bayonet and, under mounting pressure, the allies began to fall back, isolating themselves from the 43rd Light Infantry under attack by the 15th Chasseurs.
 The 3rd Hussars came into the fight and Craufurd's men took heavy casualties.
 All this time, while Ney's assaults were being slowed by awful terrain, Almeida was slowly being isolated from the allied force.

 Craufurd, realising his situation that the French were threatening his only escape (the bridge crossing the river Côa), ordered a withdrawal across the river Côa, with the British 52nd and 43rd Light Infantry as well as the 95th Rifles protecting their retreat.
 For the British, matters only became worse.
 A supply wagon turned over and caused a traffic jam in the retreat across the bridge.
 The French were gradually driving back the British divisions protecting the withdrawal.

 Craufurd then ordered these troops to fall back and take position the heights overlooking the bridge and hold that position until the retreat had been made.
 The French took the heights, but in a move that took the Ney's forces completely by surprise the allies made an assault and held their opponents at bay long enough for the main body of the British-Portuguese to make it across to the other side of the river Côa.